 What follows is my top 12 pet peeves, which I have affectionately dubbed The Dirty Dozen Dating Pet Peeves.
 Dating is very much like going into battle when you think about it!
 You must have a plan for attack, know the enemy’s position, establish a network of intelligence and counter-intelligence, and have an escape route set up!
 Anyway feel free to comment or add your own pet peeves to this list.

 - Male Chauvanist or Mysognist.
+This is one of my biggest pet peeves, which is why it’s in the #2 position.
 Anytime a man makes a statement that begins with “you women always…” or “you women are all…” followed by something negative I’m out.
 If a guy says or alludes to “that’s man stuff and you stay out of it mere female,” we have a serious conflict and I’m out.
 The one thing I insist on is being with a man that truly loves women.
 He understands that we are different, but finds those differences fascinating, not a source of material to taunt me, to make himself feel superior, or to assign me to a group of people that he perceives as less than worthy.

 - A Cheap Bastid.
 I met a guy online that suggested we get together for lunch.
 He was weird and I knew I needed alcoholic reinforcement, so I ordered myself a glass of wine.
 He looked aghast, so I told him not to worry I would be paying for it.
 He then started talking about how he only had $12 and could we split a burger.
 Wow.
 He was not Black and obviously didn’t know that Black folks do not split plates of food.
 We each get our own, that’s how it’s done.
 I also went out once with a guy that took me to an inexpensive pasta place for dinner… our bill was no more than $18.
 No problem, I liked the food though it was noisy with all those toddlers running around and babies screaming.
 But he left our very excellent waiter only a 50 cents tip!
 I threw down a $5 bill.
 Being money conscious, especially on first dates and in this economy is fine!
 But do not EVER be cheap.